 It’s important to realise that you can take the time you need to grieve and that there’s nothing wrong with that.
 There’s no “one size fits all” approach to grieving, and everyone will experience it differently.
 Give yourself some time and don’t be too hard on yourself.
 Now is not the time for self-criticism.

-If you need help with loss or coping, we can help.
-Olsens runs bereavement support services to all families in our care.
+If you need help with loss or coping, we can help, Olsens Funerals runs bereavement support services to all families in our care.
 A member of our bereavement support team follows up on each family after the funeral and literature can be sent or, if a family member wishes, arrangements can be made for them to speak with our team personally.

 Feel free to contact us anytime on (02) 9545 3477

-We know how difficult it is to lose a loved one and to deal with the issues that take place afterward.
+We know how difficult it is to lose a loved one and to deal with the issues that take place afterwards.
 Reach out to us today and we will do our best to make a trying time easier for you.